-Put your mobile away and use our pre-set navigator to reach all the mustsees.
+Use your mobile to explore our pre-set routes to reach all the mustsees.
 Jump on board our latest Vespa and pass for a ‘local’ as you rev your way through the streets and alleyways of ancient and modern Rome.

 The symbol of the perfect Roman Holiday, your Vespa can also take you out of town off the beaten track… beaches or countryside, for more fun and freedom.
 Come and see us, we’ll show you where!